leanpanda-com/fermo/README.md

 # Localization

-If you pass an `:i18n` key with a list of locales to Fermo, your locale files will be loaded at build time end files under `localizable` will be built for each locale.
+If you pass an `:i18n` key with a list of locales to Fermo, your locale files will be loaded at build time and files under `localizable` will be built for each locale.

 ```elixir